webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

   <div>
     <div>WebGPU</div>
 <pre class="prettyprint lang-javascript"><code>{{#escapehtml}}
-async function createShaderModule(device, code) {
-  device.pushErrorScope('validation');
-  const shader = device.createShaderModule({code});
-  const error = await device.popErrorScope();
-  if (error) {
-    throw new Error(error.message);
-  }
-  return shader;
-}

-const shaderModule = await createShaderModule(device, shaderSrc);
+const shaderModule = device.createShaderModule({code: shaderSrc});
 {{/escapehtml}}</code></pre>
   </div>
 </div>

 A minor difference, unlike WebGL, we can compile multiple shaders at once.

-The code above is probably a little controversial as it makes shader compilation synchronous.
-I made it that way to duplicate the WebGL style.
 In WebGL, if your shader didn't compile it is up to you to check the `COMPILE_STATUS` with `gl.getShaderParameter` and then if it failed, pull out the error messages with a call to `gl.getShaderInfoLog`.
 If you didn't do this no errors are shown.
 You'd likely just get an error later when you tried to use the shader program.

-The WebGPU code above waits for the error message, which is slower than not waiting.
-(The same is true in WebGL).
-In WebGPU you can only get the errors asynchronously, so you have to choose.
-Do you want to `await` for the errors, do you want to get them *out of band*, or do you just want to ignore them.
+In WebGPU, most implementations will print an error to the JavaScript console.
+Of course you can still check for errors yourself but it's really nice that if you do nothing you'll still get some useful info.

 ### Linking a Program / Setting up a Pipeline